Net Operating Income Calculation Guide

 Net operating income is a core profitability metric for tracking the health of an organization.
 But like any other financial metric, it’s only as valuable as the context you put around it.

-A holistic view of operational and efficiency metrics is critical to strategic decision-making about sustainable growth and continuing down the path to profitability.
+A holistic view of operational metrics & KPIs is critical to strategic decision-making about sustainable growth and continuing down the path to profitability.

 Mosaic connects to your critical source systems — your ERP, HRIS, CRM, and billing systems — to create a connective tissue across all financial data in your org.
 That connective tissue is what helps you gain the holistic view a strategic finance leader needs to thrive in their role.